 Extra Points for Being a Spouse.
 One spouse can take a spousal benefit, which is worth up to 50% of the other spouse's benefit.
 But the calculation changes if benefits are claimed before full retirement age, and you can't apply for a spousal benefit until your spouse has applied for his or her own benefit.
 In addition, if your spouse dies before you, you can take a survivor benefit.
 If you're at full retirement age, it's worth 100% of what your spouse was receiving at the time of his or her death (or 100% of what your spouse would have been eligible to receive if he or she hadn't yet taken benefits).
 A widow or widower can begin taking a survivor benefit at age 60, but it'll be reduced because it's taken before full retirement age.
 And if you remarry before age 60, you can't get a survivor benefit.
 After age 60, you may be eligible based on your former spouse's earnings record.
 Eligible children can also receive a survivor benefit that's worth up to 75% of the deceased's benefit.

 Make it Pay to Delay.
 When you've reached your full retirement age, you can elect to wait to take your benefit.
 The reason for this is that your benefit will grow by 8% a year up until age 70.
 Any cost-of-living adjustments will be included.
 A spousal benefit doesn't include delayed retirement credits, but a survivor benefit does.

 At Idaho Estate Planning, we understand the challenges faced by elder Americans and their families.
-We have resources throughout the Treasure Valley, experts in the field of Medicare, Social Security, Elder Care & Planning.
+We have resources throughout the Treasure Valley, experts in the field of Elder Care & Planning.
 We have the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and into the future.
 Remember, good planning is no accident.